 1. Rustic Wooden Shelf and Countertop

-This coffee bar uses rustic wood to make narrow countertop and wall shelf.
+This coffee bar uses rustic wood to make a narrow countertop and wall shelves.
 Some wire and metal racks give additional storage space.
 There are hooks under the shelf to hang cups.
 A simple wooden “Coffee” sign emphasizes the function of that area.

 2. Cake Platter and Sign – Coffee Bar Ideas

 This home coffee bar has a cake platter to emphasize the “homey” look.
 Signs and labels appear almost everywhere, such as on the baskets, mugs, pots, and jars.
 This coffee bar maximizes the space with a cabinet, wire rack shelf, and hooks for cups/mugs.